HumphreyYang/benign-overfitting/README.md

 This repo contains simulation files for an ongoing project on **Benign Overfitting in Linear Regression with Separable Sample Covariance Matrices** supervised by Professor Yanrong Yang and Professor Hanlin Shang.

+There are delays in the documentation of the project due to active development.
+We will update the documentation once experiments are finalized.

 ## Environment Setup

 To set up the environment, run